 Key points

 Spacelift and Scalr both represent capable platforms for infrastructure as code management, each bringing strengths in different areas.
 Scalr suits organizations standardizing on Terraform and OpenTofu which prioritize transparent pricing, GitOps workflows, and reduced platform engineer toil.
-Spacelift delivers broader multi-tool orchestration, greater deployment flexibility, and revolutionary natural language provisioning.
+Spacelift delivers broader multi-tool orchestration, more flexible deployment options, and natural-language provisioning that keeps policy enforcement intact.

 The meaningful distinction appears when considering how infrastructure teams actually operate.
 Most platforms, including Scalr, optimize for a single workflow: write code, review code, and deploy code.
 This works well for production infrastructure but creates friction elsewhere.